wangxiaoyunanne/docs/source/hive_sparse_graph_trend_filtering.html.md

 The time is mostly spent on maxflow computation.
 Each iteration of the SFL calls a maxflow.
 For a 8922-vertex, 20349-edge dataset, the time spent on maxflow vs. the rest of the SFL post-processing is around 20:1 per iteration.
 The maxflow implementation has room for further optimization; we expect to have shorter runtimes on maxflow in the future.
 We only implement SFL renormalization serially (second part) for correctness purposes.
 If the graph is larger, we expect the ratio between maxflow (first part) and SFL renormalization (second part) will be lower, because the runtime of the current renormalization is serial.

+More specifically, maxflow analysis is as follows:

+- **Memory usage** Each edge in the graph needs at least 20 bytes of GPU device memory: 64 bits for the capacity value, 64 bits for the flow value, 16 bits for the index of the reverse edge.
+Each node in the graph needs at least 16 bytes of GPU device memory: 64 bits for the excess value, 16 bits for the height value and 16 bits for the index of the lowest neighbor.

+- **Data type** For edges we have the following arrays: capacity, flow, reverse.
+For nodes we have the following arrays: height, excess, lowest_neighbor.
+Capacity, flow and excess arrays and all computation around them are double-precision floating point values (64-bit `double` in C/C++).
+We use epsilon value equals 1e-6 to comparing floating point number to zero.
+Reverse, height and lowest_neighbor arrays and all computation around them are 32-bit integer values.

 ### Comparison against existing implementations
 Graphtv is an official implementation of sparse fused lasso algorithm with a parametric maxflow backend.
 It is a CPU serial implementation <https://www.cs.ucsb.edu/~yuxiangw/codes/gtf_code.zip>.
 The Gunrock GPU runtime is measured between the application enactor and it is an output of the application.